• Menu

 Santa Maria Reservoir

 This scenic 535-acre alpine reservoir sits just over an hour west of town has a fishing club associated with its name and is described as a “magical spot” in reviews.
-There are excellent places to fish that are much closer to town, but this is a solid option for those wanting to venture further in to the mountains and away from crowds.
+There are excellent places to fish that are much closer to town, but this is a solid option for those wanting to venture further into the mountains and away from crowds.

 Other lakes and reservoirs in the area to explore